eduardog/thinknear.github.com/source/_posts/2014-08-22-unnecessary-complexity.markdown

 Note: This is a modified cross post from one that originally appeared <a href="http://mikquinlan.com/2014/08/14/unnecessary-complexity/" target="_blank">here</a>.

 **About the author**: Mik Quinlan is Director of Engineering - Mobile Advertising at Thinknear by Telenav.
-He has over 16 years experience architecting and implementing highly scalabale, high throughput, low latency systems and has led several Agile transformations at various companies.
+He has over 16 years experience architecting and implementing highly scalable, high throughput, low latency systems and has led several Agile transformations at various companies.
 Connect via <a href="https://www.linkedin.com/in/mikquinlan" target="_blank">LinkedIn</a>
 or <a href="https://twitter.com/mikquinlan" target="_blank">Twitter</a>.